MasterChef: A Revanche

 MasterChef: A Revanche (English: MasterChef: The Rematch) is a Brazilian cooking competition television series featuring twenty returning contestants from the first six seasons of MasterChef, for another chance to win.
 The series premiered on Tuesday, October 15, 2019 at 10:45 p.m.
 (BRT / AMT) on Band.

-Vitor Bourguignon, from the season 4, won the competition over Estefano Zaquini, from the season 1, on December 17, 2019.
+Vitor Bourguignon from season 4 won the competition against Estefano Zaquini from season 1 on December 17, 2019.

 Format

 Former contestants from the first six seasons of MasterChef, who didn't win their respective seasons, returning for another chance to win the competition.
 The grand prize was R$250.000, a scholarship on Le Cordon Bleu in Rio de Janeiro, a year's supply on Carrefour worth R$1.000 per month, a complete kitchen of the new Brastemp Gourmand line, a Tramontina kit of pots, knives, barbecue and small home appliances by Breville and the MasterChef: A Revanche trophy.